kersorianek/mon-portfolio/_posts/2019-03-03-What-is-Software-Requirements.md

 A non-functional software requirement can also involve performance, such as ensuring that every page of the system is viewable to consumers within 5 seconds.

-Business requirements define the objectives, goals, and needs of a project from a business perspective.
-They outline the desired outcomes and provide a high-level understanding of what the solution should achieve.

-Technical requirements focus on the technical aspects of the system.
-They include hardware and software specifications, compatibility, integration with existing systems, data storage, and other technical considerations.

 ## Relationship between different types of requirements and project success: